-The Commission has therefore positioned itself to offer a regulatory environment that is likely to attract the relatively small number of operators who seek a comprehensive and tightly controlled regime.
-These are for the most part the major gambling operators who have brands that they wish to protect.
-In the longer term, it is these substantial and high quality companies that are likely to dominate the world-wide internet gambling business.
+The Commission offers a regulatory environment that is likely to attract the increasing number of operators who understand the need for a comprehensive and tightly controlled regime.
+These are the serious gambling operators who have brands and reputations that they wish to protect.
+In the longer term, it is these high quality companies that are likely to dominate the world-wide internet gambling business.
 They are also the companies likely to conduct their businesses in a way that is consistent with the standing of Alderney and Guernsey as financial centres.

 The Commission liaises with other international regulatory bodies such as the British Gambling Commission, the Nevada Gaming Control Board and the New Jersey Division of Gaming Enforcement, mainly in connection with probity and due diligence investigations.